jbernec/azure-monitor/README.md

 ### Azure monitor observability solution components.
-##### Implemented using Opentelemetry to capture exceptions, logs and custom metrics.
-Published to Azure Log Analytics through Data Collection rules and endpoint configurations.
-The primary focus is the capture and publishing of custom Apache Spark application logs from Azure Databricks to Log Analytics.
+##### Used OpenTelemetry to capture and publish exceptions, logs and custom metrics.
+Sent them to Azure Log Analytics via Data Collection rules and endpoint settings.
+The main goal is sending custom Apache Spark application logs and custom metrics from Azure Databricks to Log Analytics.